GraceAHall/PPCG_DifferentialGenesetMutation/README.md

 **Selecting gene sets**

 Gene sets are selected before downstream analysis.
 This is to reduce the number of gene sets being assessed.
+The choice of parameter values has a huge impact on results.

 There are two provided MSigDB gene set lists in the `data/genesets` folder.
 - `c2.cp.kegg_medicus.v2024.1.Hs.symbols.tsv` (658 gene sets) <br>Canonical Pathways gene sets derived from the KEGG MEDICUS pathway database.